 The Bronze and Silver Awards have four parts: physical, skill, volunteering and the expedition.

 The first three provide fantastic opportunities for pupils to be recognised for some of their existing co-curricular activities and also to try new things and contribute to the community which fits really well with our school value of Altruism.
 Participants commit an hour of their time once a week, in all three of the physical, skill, and volunteering sections for three to six months.

 The expedition allows them to develop the ability to work as a team; they must plan an overnight excursion, carrying food and camping equipment and execute that plan without outside assistance, dealing with problems as they arise.
 Preparing for the expedition and successfully completing it gives pupils real confidence in their ability to be independent and most pupils have a great time too!

-In Year 9 students can sign up to take part in the Bronze award with the great majority completing within 9 months.
-Pupils can start the Silver award in Year 10, either after completing their Bronze Award, or as new students enrolling for direct Silver entry.
+In Year 9 students can sign up to take part in the Bronze Award with the great majority completing within 9 months.
+Pupils can start the Silver Award in Year 10, after completing their Bronze Award.
 The elements are similar to the Bronze except that the level of commitment is slightly greater.